foxwyn/petal/README.md

 ```

 And that is that.
 By default, you can shutdown your bot by typing `!stop` in a channel your bot has permission to read.

+## Requirements
+ There are a couple assumed baseline requirements for utilizing this project.
+The main ones being:
+ - Ruby
+ - Bundler
+ - Rake

+ Petal is currently developed on Windows using v3.1.3p185